-Richard Sims led the writing of the manuscript, with inputs from Thomas Holding and Jamie Shutler, and all co-authors made contributions to the final paper.
+540 This manuscript was written by Richard Sims, all co-authors made contributions to the final paper.
 Thomas Holding wrote the majority of the code used for the algorithm evaluation and the creation of the dataset, Richard Sims made additional changes to the code for generating the final dataset.
-Hannah Green assisted with debugging and testing the code and outputs.
+Hannah Green assisted with debugging and testing the code.
 Peter Land and Jean Francois provided essential updates to the matchup database.
 Thomas Holding performed the literature search to identify relevant algorithms from the literature algorithms.
-Richard Sims produced the final manuscript figures partially based on earlier versions produced by Thomas Holding.
+Richard produced the final manuscript figures partially based on earlier versions produced by Thomas Holding.
 Jamie Shutler secured project funding and oversaw completion of the work.